nips2017creativity/nips2017creativity.github.io/index.md

 Papers will be reviewed by committee members, and accepted authors will present at the workshop in the form of a short talk, panel, and/or demo.
 At least one author of each accepted paper must register for and attend the workshop.
 Accepted papers will appear on the workshop website.

+Supplementary materials and references do not count as part of the 2-page limit.
+However, it will be the reviewers' discretion to read the supplementary materials.

 ### To Submit Artwork

 We welcome submission of artwork that has been created using machine learning (autonomously or with humans).
 We invite art in any medium, including but not limited to sound and music, image, video, dance, text, physical objects, food, etc… We will be able to accommodate work submitted in one of the following formats: